Thermistor: Characteristics, Classification, Symbol and Applications

 PTC Thermistors

-PTC (Positive Temperature Coefficient) Thermistor refers to a thermistor that has a sharp increase in resistance at a certain temperature and has a positive temperature coefficient.
-It can be used as a constant temperature sensor.
-The material is a sintered body with BaTiO3 or SrTiO3 or PbTiO3 as the main component.
-A small number of oxides such as Nb, Ta, Bi, Sb, Y, and La are doped to control the atomic valence to make it semiconductive.
-Semiconductorized materials such as BaTiO3 are referred to as semiconducting (body) ceramics; at the same time, oxides of Mn, Fe, Cu, Cr, and other additives increase their temperature coefficient of positive resistance are added, and they are formed by general ceramic technology.
-High-temperature sintering will semi-conductive the platinum titanate and its solid solution, to obtain a thermistor material with positive characteristics.
-Its temperature coefficient and Curie point temperature vary with the composition and sintering conditions (especially the cooling temperature).
+PTC (Positive Temperature Coefficient) Thermistor refers to a thermistor that exhibits a sharp increase in resistance at a specific critical temperature (Curie point).
+It can be used as a constant temperature heater or a sensor.
+The material is typically a sintered body with Barium Titanate (BaTiO3), Strontium Titanate (SrTiO3), or Lead Titanate (PbTiO3) as the main component.
+Small amounts of dopants such as Nb, Ta, Bi, Sb, Y, and La are added to control the atomic valence and make it semiconductive.
+This semiconducting ceramic is formed by general ceramic technology.
+High-temperature sintering transforms the barium titanate and its solid solution into a semiconductive state.
+Its temperature coefficient and Curie point temperature vary with the composition and sintering conditions (especially the cooling rate).

 Barium titanate crystals belong to a perovskite structure and are a ferroelectric material.
-Pure barium titanate is an insulating material.
-Adding trace rare earth elements to the barium titanate material, the resistivity increases sharply by several orders of magnitude near the Curie temperature after appropriate heat treatment, which results in the PTC effect.
-This effect is related to the ferroelectricity of the BaTiO3 crystal and its vicinity.
-Barium titanate semi-conductive ceramic is a polycrystalline material, and there is an intergranular interface between the grains.
-When the semi-conductive ceramic reaches a certain temperature or voltage, the grain boundary changes, and the resistance changes sharply.
+Pure barium titanate is an insulator.
+However, by adding trace rare earth elements, the resistivity increases sharply by several orders of magnitude near the Curie temperature, resulting in the PTC effect.
+This phenomenon is related to the ferroelectricity of the BaTiO3 crystal.
+Barium titanate semiconductive ceramic is a polycrystalline material with intergranular interfaces (grain boundaries).
+When the ceramic reaches a certain temperature (Curie point), the potential barrier at the grain boundary increases, making it difficult for electrons to cross, which causes the resistance to rise sharply.

-Experiments show that within the operating temperature range, the resistance-temperature characteristics of PTC thermistors can be approximated by experimental formulas:
+Experiments show that within the operating temperature range, the resistance-temperature characteristics of PTC thermistors can be approximated by the following formula:

-In the formula, RT and RT0 represent the resistance value when the temperature is T and T0, and Bp is the material constant of the material.
+In the formula, RT and RT0 represent the resistance value when the temperature is T and T0, and Bp is the material constant.

 2. NTC Thermistors